 The Best Way To Get Instagram Followers Is Simpler Than You Think

-While celebrities and models do make an occasional appearance on her feed, people insist the glamourous parts are not why they follow her.
+While celebrities and models do make an occasional appearance on her feed, people insist the glamorous parts are not why they follow her.
 In fact, her audience isn’t only comprised of lifestyle bloggers, fashion editors, or others that hail from the luxury fashion space.
 And you won’t find many fancy camera pictures or a specific color theme on her feed (both of which require a lot of time and effort by the way).
 No- instead, Chen puts her resources and efforts behind one thing and it’s a simple concept that works well.
-And I mean really well – to the tune of almost-a-million-followers.
+And I mean really well – to the tune of 1MM+ followers.

-In a recent masterclass at the London HQ of Facebook, she shared valuable insight into what you should be focusing on above all else to grow your account and attract the right kinds of followers.
+In a masterclass at the London HQ of Facebook, she shared valuable insight into what you should be focusing on above all else to grow your account and attract the right kinds of followers.

-If you want to get real instagram followers, Eva says have a voice, tell your story, and focus on creating more posts.
+If you want to get real Instagram followers, Eva says have a voice, tell your story, and focus on creating more posts.
 Because 99.9% of your followers are consuming what your content is about in grid view (or what she refers to as the thumb-swiping feed – the view that someone sees when they initially click on your profile) vs the individual feed view (swiping through your feed post by post).
 So the more you create, the more they’ll relate.
 That is why, according to her, putting your resources and efforts behind creating more posts versus time spent on editing single posts will move the needle further with your following.